K\"{a}hler compactification of $\mathbb{C}^n$ and Reeb dynamics: Proof of main results

 As a consequence, we know that $D: SH^{+,S^1}_k(W;\bQ)\to SH^{+,S^1}_{k-2}(W)$ is an isomorphism when $k\ge n+3$ or $k\le n$.
 The map $D$ is nilpotent in the sense that for every $x\in SH^{+,S^1}_*(W;\bQ)$ there exists a $K\in \bZ{\ge 0}$ depending on $x$, such that $D^kx=0$.
 This follows from the definition of $D$ \cite{BO13} as it decreases the action.
 Therefore we have $SH^{+,S^1}_k(W;\bQ)=0$ when $k\le n$.
 Then from the Gysin exact sequence, we have exact sequences:

 and

 So we get $SH^{+,S^1}_{n+1}(W;\bQ)=\bQ$ and $SH^{+,S^1}_{n+2}(W;\bQ)=0$.
 The claim now follows because we know that $D$ is an isomorphism when $k\ge n+3$. \end{proof}

 The next result works for more general $M$, namely for those \Cref{prop:Reeb_MB} applies.
 Let $W$ be a Liouville symplectic filling of $M$ such that the rational first Chern class $c^{\bQ}_1(W)=0$.
 We have a Morse-Bott spectral sequence \cite[Theorem 5.4.
-(13)]{KvK16} computing $SH^{+,S^1}_*(W;\bQ)$.
+(5.3)]{KvK16} computing $SH^{+,S^1}_*(W;\bQ)$.
 Its first page is given by:

 where $N=\mathrm{lcm}_{G\in S}(|G|)$.
-Here the spectral sequence is from the filtration by the period recorded by $p$ and $p+q$ is the (rational) grading on $SH^{+,S^1}_*(W;\bQ)$ by the (rational) Conley-Zehnder indices.
-This spectral sequence is induced by the \emph{increasing} filtration by subcomplexes generated Reeb orbits with period up to $p/N$.
+Here, the spectral sequence is from the filtration by the period recorded by $p$ and $p+q$ is the (rational) grading on $SH^{+,S^1}_*(W;\bQ)$ by the (rational) Conley-Zehnder indices.
+This spectral sequence is induced by the \emph{increasing} filtration by subcomplexes generated by Reeb orbits with period up to $p/N$.
 This is a \emph{homological} spectral sequence with differential $d^r_{p,q}:E^r_{p,q}\to E^r_{p-r,q+r-1}$.
 Moreover, each element from $H_{*}(\cY^i_G;\bQ)$ also has a well-defined $\bZ_2$ grading corresponding to the \emph{same} spectral sequence from the period filtration but graded by the mod $2$ Conley-Zehnder index.
 The differential $d^r$ is degree $-1$ for both the $\bQ$-grading and $\bZ_2$-grading.
-In the following picture, we spell out the $\bQ$-grading and use different colors to mark the $\bZ_2$-grading of each element.
+In the following picture, we spell out the $\bQ$-grading and use different colors to mark the $\bZ_2$-grading of each element. \begin{rem} \cite[Theorem 5.4, condition (ii)]{KvK16} requires that $c_1(\xi),\pi_1(M)=0$.
+Such a condition is only needed to obtain a canonical $\bZ$-grading on symplectic homology.
+Moreover, the actual condition needed to obtain a canonical $\bZ$-grading is that all Reeb orbits are null-homologous and $c_1(\xi)=0$.
+While the spectral sequence is induced from a period/action filtration, which always exists in a Morse-Bott situation by the proof of \cite[Theorem 5.4]{KvK16}.
+The extra condition equips the spectral sequence with $\bZ$-grading.
+In our case here, we have $c_1^{\bQ}(\xi)=0$ and all Reeb orbits have torsion homology class, this equips symplectic homology and the spectral sequence with a canonical $\bQ$-grading using the rational Conley-Zehnder index recalled in \S \ref{ss:CZ}. \end{rem}

 To present the first page of the spectral sequence, the vertical axis is $p$ and the horizontal axis is $q$; each dot represents a copy of $\bQ$ with color indicating their $\bZ_2$ grading.
 Each dashed block represents some $H_*(\cY^i_G;\bQ)$ with the $p+q$ coordinate of the leading term is $\mu_{\LCZ}(G,k,\ell,i)$.
 All the leading dots have the same $\bZ_2$ grading by \eqref{p:d} of \Cref{prop:Reeb_MB}, where red means $n-1 \mod 2$.
 The arrows are differentials that respect both gradings.